abpmsil/abpmsil.github.io/index.md

 ---
 layout: home
 title: PMAI23@IJCAI
-subtitle: 2nd International Workshop on Process Management in the AI era
 ---

+# 2nd International Workshop on Process Management in the AI era

 {: style="text-align: justify"}
 Process Management (PM) is a multidisciplinary field that combines insights from operations management, computer science,